-We don’t have to praise everything our kids do.
-Point out that his project doesn’t seem like his best work.
-Suggest working on it another time when he’s not so tired.
+And you don’t have to praise everything she does.
+Ask her what else she can do to make it better.
+Suggest working on it another time when she’s not so tired.
 Be gentle, but honest.
 Avoid over-praising for something that doesn’t deserve it.

 I get it.
 Kids are all about racing and winning and who’s the fastest, oldest, tallest, you name it.

 But speed isn’t always the winner.
 If you want something done well, don’t focus on getting it done fast.
 Explain that a fast job can mean a sloppy one, or one filled with overlooked mistakes.
-Explain that you’d rather he do it well once, even if it takes longer, than to do it fast only to have to redo it again.
+Let her know that you’d rather she does it well once, even if it takes longer, than to do it fast only to have to redo it again.

 - How to Teach Our Kids to Embrace Mistakes

-- Homework Tips for Parents: Crucial Mistakes You Should Definitely Avoid
+- 5 Homework Mistakes You Should Definitely Avoid

-- Small Habits, Big Results: 8 Long Term Benefits of Reading to Your Child
+- 8 Long Term Benefits of Reading to Your Child

 Don’t forget: Join my newsletter and download your Printable Chore List templates: